tanoramb/Ancestry/README.md

 ## 2. Data preparation

 In this step, the data will be prepared to calculate the local ancestry later.
-The steps described in the master script (per chromosome) involve:
+The steps described in the [Master script](https://github.com/tanoramb/Ancestry/blob/c0557df321d6513d211e4993f941c39fe6e1a57a/scripts/master_script_data_beagle5_rfmix15and20.sh) (per chromosome) involve:

 + Defining variables to store paths to scripts and software.
 + Defining variables to store paths to relevant input data.